12 Construction Safety Topics for Your Toolbox Talks

 If you have women on your crew, bear in mind they generally will run in smaller sizes.
 Ensure the smaller members of your teams have the right PPE for their jobs and their safety.
 The same applies if you have larger-than-usual crew members who might need larger sizes for their PPE to fit properly.

-While all job sites have safety hazards, each job site is different, with different surroundings, tools, people, and environments.
+While all job sites have safety hazards, each is different, with different surroundings, tools, people, and environments.

 During your safety meetings, make sure your crews know the different safety hazards that exist, and discuss things they should watch for and report, should they discover new ones.